 - Financial support from family and/or friends.
 Asking for help, particularly at this time, might seem difficult.
-However, people who want to see their loved ones get better might be willing to support the person financially as well as emotionally.
+However, people who want to see their loved ones improve might be willing to support the person financially and emotionally.

 - Financing options.
 Some treatment centers provide options for loans or payment plans to help a person receive immediate care while incrementally paying for the costs after treatment.